 Ginger Reeder, a Neiman Marcus spokeswoman, said the company wasn’t trying to shut down the thrift shop and seeks an amicable resolution to protect its trademark, the newspaper reported.

 State Representative James Smith, who is also an attorney, is representing the thrift shop pro bono and told the State that he was hopeful the parties could come to agreement and the shop could keep its name.

 Yahoo!
-Inc. (YHOO), the Internet media company, has taken the trademark symbol off its logo, the TechCrunch technology news website reported.
+Inc. (YHOO:US), the Internet media company, has taken the trademark symbol off its logo, the TechCrunch technology news website reported.